gitlabhq/gitlabhq/doc/user/membership.md

-# Membership to projects and groups
+# User membership to projects and groups

 GitLab's [permission model][permissions] allows users to have different abilities depending on the access level they have in a particular group or project.
+You can manage the groups and users and their access levels in all of your projects as well as personalize the access level you give each user, per-project.

 To manage the membership of project users you need at least Master permission, whereas for groups you need to be an Owner.

+The first step to add or import a user, go to your project and click on **Members** in the drop-down menu on the right side of your screen.

 ## Add a user to a project